timothyhahn/jeeveshikedthepct/src/routes/chapters/02-chapter-2.md

 still causing me major stomach pains and fatigue.

 We took another zero in Big Bear Lake, with some fantastic bagel sandwiches, before heading westwards towards San Bernadino National Forest.
-Our first night out had us camped with a clear view of the upcoming valleys.
+Our first night out had us camping with a clear view of the upcoming valleys.

 <Images images={[
 {